-- 1. The admission test, as referred to in Article 7.29 of the Act, relates to the following subjects and the level as given: - a.
+- 1. The entrance examination, as referred to in Article 7.29 of the Act, relates to the following subjects and the level as given: - a.
 Dutch: the summary of an article from the NRC Handelsblad or a similar daily, weekly or monthly publication, and the writing of a short response to the article. - b.
 English: translation of a simple prose text from The Times or a similar daily, weekly or monthly publication. - c.
 Mathematics: answering questions related to components of mathematics, as described, for example, in 'Geprogrammeerde instructie moderne wiskunde', W.F. van Raay, Delta Press BV, third edition 1999 (or a later edition). - 2.
-It is not possible to be admitted to the English-taught International Bachelor in Psychology and Management of International Social Challenges tracks through an entrance examination as described in the previous paragraph. - 3.
-The entrance examination is valid for a period of two years.
+The entrance examination can also, partially or completely, be conducted based on pre-university partial certificates ('vwo-deelcertificaten') for one or more of the courses mentioned in the first paragraph, sub a-c. - 3.
+Students cannot be admitted to the bachelor's programme Psychology based on an entrance examination. - 4.
+Students can only be admitted to the English-taught track Management of International Social Challenges based on an entrance examination if this examination has been successfully completed prior to the application, and provided that they meet additional requirements such as regarding sufficient proficiency in the English language - 5.
+A successful completion of the entrance examination is valid for a period of two years and may be used in the admissions procedure for different programmes of the faculty within that period, insofar the examination is accepted as a basis for admission.